 But aging parents aren’t the only family members on the move.
 These days, adult children are less likely to stay put in their hometowns.
 Instead, they follow educational opportunities, jobs and significant others across the country and even around the world.
-With families so scattered, one important question remains: What happens when Mom and/or Dad need care?
+With families so scattered, one important question remains: What happens when Mom and Dad need care?

 The entire family finds itself in a quandary.
-Regardless of whether the parents have been living in the same town for 50 years or they relocated within the last decade, it’s safe to say that they have put down roots in this area.
+Regardless of whether the parents have been living in the same town for 50 years or they relocated within the last decade, it’s safe to say that they have put down roots in this place.
 They have formed close relationships with their neighbors and doctors.
 Many seniors join local organizations and enjoy participating in community events.
 This is their home.
-They may travel to visit their kids and grandkids, but most older individuals are anxious to get back to the comfort of home.
+They may travel to visit their kids and grandkids, but most older individuals are anxious to get back to the comfort of wherever they call home.

 The Challenges of Long-Distance Caregiving

-Starting Over as a Senior
+Starting Over in a New Place as a Senior

 I witnessed this sad scenario happen to my friend Grace, who lived in the same apartment building as my parents.
-My father eventually moved to Rosewood On Broadway, a local nursing home, and Grace’s husband made the move as well when the effects of a stroke he’d had years earlier began to worsen.
+My father eventually moved to Rosewood on Broadway (a local nursing home) and Grace’s husband made the move as well when the effects of a stroke he’d had years earlier began to worsen.
 Grace didn’t drive and had been totally dependent on her husband, so I took her under my wing as much as I could.

-Fortunately, Grace continued to manage for a while with the help of many friends and a local senior rides program.
+Fortunately, Grace continued to manage for a while with the help of many friends and a local senior transportation program.
 When her husband died, she was, of course, devastated.
 Her health deteriorated, and I found myself on call for her many emergencies.
-This was extremely difficult for me to handle with all my other obligations, but I couldn’t ignore Grace either.
+This was extremely difficult for me to handle with all my other obligations, but I couldn’t just ignore Grace either.